harshini91/Coffee-sale-analysis/README.md

 6. Sales of Different Coffee Types Each Month: Compare how different coffee types perform each month.
 7. Monthly Sales of Different Coffee Types: See a bar chart of monthly sales for each coffee type.
 # Data Insights
-Total Revenue: $30,592.94
+1. Total Revenue: $30,592.94
-Coffee Types Available: 8
+2. Coffee Types Available: 8
-Payment Methods:
+3. Payment Methods:
+a.
 Cash: 10%
+b.
 Card: 90%
-Top Revenue-Generating Coffee: Latte
+6. Top Revenue-Generating Coffee: Latte
-Sales Trend: Sales peaked in May.
+7. Sales Trend: Sales peaked in May.
 # How to Use
 Open the Dashboard File: Download and open the Excel file containing the dashboard.
 View Key Metrics: Check out the total revenue and the number of coffee types at the top.